Glucose Tolerance Test

-If you have an abnormal blood glucose, your healthcare provider may recommend medicines, How is this test done?
+If you have high blood glucose, your healthcare provider may advise lifestyle.
+These How is this test done?

-by putting an IV called a heparin lock into a vein in your arm.
-This allows the staff and your blood glucose level will be checked.
-Then you will be asked to drink a liquid to drink a liquid containing glucose, which is about 75 grams of sugar dissolved in After that, your blood will be drawn every hour for the next 2 to 3 hours.
-Each sample will be checked to measure levels of glucose.
+IV called a heparin lock into a vein in your arm.
+This allows the staff to take multiple and your blood glucose level will be checked.
+Then you will be asked to drink a liquid that has a lot of glucose.
+It will contain about 75 grams of sugar dissolved in water.
+After that, your blood will be drawn every hour for the next 2 to 3 hours.
+Each sample will be checked to measure the levels of glucose.

 Does this test pose any risks?